mauroservienti/milestone.github.io/_posts/bad-at-to-do-lists-now-what.md

 One of the side effects of wearing multiple hats throughout the day is the rise of context switching.
 Let's do some extreme math to put the issue in context; if we were to have only 5-minute long tasks and an 8-hour workday, the hypothetical result is 96 completed tasks: 12 tasks every hour, times 8 hours.
 Now, factor in multiple hats, and again for the sake of the sample, let's imagine that each assignment requires a different hat and that to change it (context switch), it takes our brain about 5 minutes.
 In this scenario, we'll be able to complete 50% of the 96 tasks each day — a colossal dropoff.

 One could argue a zero-context switching approach would be an ideal world.
 Probably.
 I guess it depends on the person and the task.
-There are things that I enjoy a lot, like writing code or writing in general, that bores me very quickly; after a couple of hours in the best case, my mind starts digressing, signaling it's time for a change.
+For example, when it comes to me, there are things, like writing or programming, that I enjoy a lot.
+Simultaneously, the excitement starts to sunset, usually in a couple of hours.
+My mind starts digressing, signaling it's time for a change.

 > If there is an unsolved problem, like a bug or a not-yet wholly-identified solution, that's another story.